Recap: Doctor Who S27 E8 "Fathers Day"

 - Broken Pedestal: Rose's horrified expression when she realises everything Jackie said about Pete wasn't true.
 Later subverted as Pete turns out to be an incredibly brave, well-meaning man, and who does anything, even if he has to sacrifice himself, to save his little girl.

 - This also means that Tlotoxl was right when he said that heeding Barbara would mean the Aztecs' destruction, and also explains why Six and Tegan didn't blow the whistle on Jimmy Savile.

 - Death Glare: Nine is NOT happy with Rose saving Pete.
 Extra bonus points for him having just said in the previous episode that he "takes only the best" and he's "got Rose".

 - Additionally, that previous episode also marks the first time the Doctor has kicked a companion out for bad behaviour, so his threats to leave Rose behind are all the more credible.

-- Foreshadowing: When the Reapers are striking the stained-glass windows of the church, several times their shadows are seen pressed against the image of Jesus Christ's crucifixion.
-One man who died to save the world from the mistakes of ones in the past.
+- Foreshadowing: When the Reapers are striking the stained-glass windows of the church, several times their shadows are seen pressed against the image of Jesus Christ's crucifixion: One man who died to save the world from the mistakes of others in the past.

 - Gory Discretion Shot: We see Pete's wedding gift breaking instead of Pete getting hit by the car.